-prayer and that he had time and time again seen her prayers answered.
-Continuing he related the incidents leading up to his first mission and the testimonies he received and how, day by day, he learned to know of a surrety that the Gospel is true.
-"There is no greater thing in life than the plan of life for the living and salvation for the dead." he said prior to exhorting the young people present to learn the truth.
-Gog is Truth, he said, and all that is calculated to exalt and purify is truth.
-No matter how much man may ridicule, lie, malign and attempt to tear down, truth still remains.
-ADVICE TO THE YOUNG
+speaker said, his mother never once complained or murmured.
+"They were thankful that they had their lives and the gospel." he said, "They did all this because they had received from the Lord a knowledge of the truth."
+Con-tinuing, he said that his mother was a woman of faith, one who believed in prayer and that he had time and time again seen her prayers answered.
+Continuing he related the incidents leading up to his first mission and the testimonies he received and how, day by day, he learned to know of a surety that the Gospel is true.
+"There is no streater thing in life than the plan of that the Gospel is true.
+"There is no scenario the second second second second second life for the living and salvation for the dead," he said prior to exhorting the young people present to learn the truth.
+Gog is Truth, he said, and all that pertains to virtue, honor and all that is calculated to exait and purify is truth.
+No matter how much man may yiddoub.
+He matter and externations to the truth of the second second second second second that he was a second second second second second second that he second secon ridicule, lie, malign and attempt to tear down, truth still remains.